vtexdocs/dev-portal-content/docs/guides/Integration Guides/payments-integration-guide/payments-integration-payment-app.md

 These are the minimum things you need to change in the boilerplate and make your own app.

 In addition to these modifications, you need to add the business logic of your payment system.
-[block:callout]
-{
-  "type": "warning",
-  "body": "Before you start editing the Payment App, it is necessary to have Git installed on your computer.
-Click [here](https://git-scm.com/downloads) to learn more."
+> ⚠️ Before you start editing the Payment App, it is necessary to have Git installed on your computer.
+Click [here](https://git-scm.com/downloads) to learn more.
-}
-[/block]

 1. Using your terminal, clone the repository that contains a Payment App model to your local files by running: